wp-plugins/wp-polls/readme.txt

 // Version 2.04 (01-02-2006)
 - NEW: Ability To Edit Poll's Timestamp
 - NEW: Ability To Edit Individual Poll's Answer Votes
+- NEW: %POLL_RESULT_URL% To Display Poll's Result URL
 - FIXED: Cannot Sent Header Error

 // Version 2.03 (01-01-2006)